kevinyang372/Geo-Figure-Splitter/README.md

 * __zoom__ (optional): an integer referring to the zoom level of the output image (when it is not provided, the algorithm will automatically compute and use the minimum zoom level necessary)

+* __include_boundary__ (optional): a boolean variable flagging whether to include the boundary or not.
+When __include_boundary__ is set to False, the images produced may not capture the boundaries set as the leftover space is too small.
+When __include_boundary__ is set to True, the images produced will capture the entire area within boundaries but may go overbound. (default: False)

 ## Basic Ideas